fionanealon/iris-data-set-project/README.md

 **3. Download the data set and write some Python code to investigate it**

-   Summary of python files created to investigate Iris flower data set
+   Summary of python files uploaded to project repository to investigate the Iris flower data set
 1. Openfile1.py - A program to open a .csv file, read it, print it and close again
 2. Openfile2.py - An alernative program to open a .csv file, read it, print it and close again
 3. Split.py - A program that reads and formats the Iris Data set
-4. Investigate.py - A program to read in a .csv file and print max, min, sum, count & average of each column
+4. Investigate.py - A program to read a .csv file and print max, min, sum, count & average of each column

 ```Python
 # Fiona Nealon, 2018-04-27